unChaz/sci-fi-5e/docs/tekcasting/tek_skills.md

 An invisible wall of force springs into existence at a point you choose within range.
 The wall appears in any orientation you choose, as a horizontal or vertical barrier or at an angle.
 It can be free floating or resting on a solid surface.
 You can form it into a hemispherical dome or a sphere with a radius of up to 10 feet, or you can shape a flat surface made up of ten 10-foot-by-10-foot panels.
 Each panel must be contiguous with another panel.
 In any form, the wall is 1/4 inch thick.
 It lasts for the duration.
 If the wall cuts through a creature's space when it appears, the creature is pushed to one side of the wall (your choice which side).

 Nothing can physically pass through the wall.
-It is immune to all damage and can't be ditek skilled by _dispel tek_.
+It is immune to all damage and can't be despelled by _dispel tek_.
 A _disintegrate_ tek skill destroys the wall instantly, however.
 The wall also extends into the Ethereal Plane, blocking ethereal travel through the wall.

 ##### Wall of Ice